 The Credit Agreement currently provides that a change of control (as defined in the Credit Agreement) would constitute an event of default thereunder, entitling the lenders thereunder, among other things, to accelerate the maturity of all Indebtedness outstanding thereunder.
 Any future Credit Facilities or other agreements governing TransMontaigne Partners' Indebtedness may contain prohibitions of certain events, including events that would constitute a Change of Control or an Asset Sale and including repurchases of or other prepayments in respect of the notes.
 The exercise by the holders of notes of their right to require the Issuers to repurchase the notes upon a Change of Control or an Asset Sale could cause a default under these other agreements, even if the Change of Control or Asset Sale itself does not, due to the financial effect of such repurchases on TransMontaigne Partners or other circumstances.
 In the event a Change of Control or Asset Sale occurs at a time when TransMontaigne Partners is prohibited from purchasing notes, TransMontaigne Partners could seek the consent of the lenders of the borrowings or the counterparties to agreements containing such prohibition to the purchase of notes or could attempt to refinance such borrowings.
-If TransMontaigne Partners' does not obtain a consent or repay those borrowings, TransMontaigne Partners will remain prohibited from purchasing notes.
+If TransMontaigne Partners does not obtain a consent or repay those borrowings, TransMontaigne Partners will remain prohibited from purchasing notes.
 In that case, TransMontaigne Partners' failure to purchase tendered notes would constitute an Event of Default under the indenture which could, in all likelihood, constitute a default under the other indebtedness.
 The Issuers' ability to pay cash to the holders of notes upon a repurchase may also be limited by TransMontaigne Partners' then existing financial resources.
-See "Risk Factors - Risks Relating to the Notes - We may not be able to repurchase notes upon certain change of control events."
+See "Risk Factors - Risks Relating to the Notes - We may not have the funds necessary to finance the repurchase of the notes in connection with a change of control offer required by the indenture."